A NSW standard death certificate is the official certified copy of registration data held by the NSW Registry of Births, Deaths & Marriages.

 Service NSW does not collect or maintain any personal information in relation to this transaction.

-For further information on how your personal information is handled, please visit the Privacy page.
+For further information on how your personal information is handled, please see Births, Deaths & Marriages Terms and Conditions.